-Home > Resources > Recover password in Windows 10
+Home > Resources > Reset password in Windows 10

-How to Reset Your Windows 10 Password If You've Forgotten It
+How to Reset Windows 10 Password If You've Forgotten It

 face

 Fortunately, Microsoft knows that forgetting login password on Windows is a personal hell that many of users may experience, and offers several different options to remedy this situation.
-In this article, we're going to show you how to reset Windows 10 password, to ensure you recover access to your account as quickly as possible.
+In this article, we're going to show you how to reset password on Windows 10 laptop or desktop PC, to ensure you recover access to your account as quickly as possible.

-The approach you take to unlock your Windows 10 without a password could depend on what account you are using.
-First, let's find out the differences: Microsoft Account vs Local Account.
+The way you take to unlock your Windows 10 after resetting a password could depend on what account you are using.
+First, let's find out the differences: MS Account vs Local Account.

-If you forgot the Microsoft account password you use to sign in to your Windows 10 computer and can't remember, you can recover the account by resetting your password to something new.
+If you forgot the Microsoft account password you use to sign in to your Windows 10 computer, you can recover the account by resetting your password to something new.
 The whole process is simple enough, here's how to do.

 • Choose how you wish to receive your security code to verify your identity.

-• Type the security code in the appropriate box.
+• Type the security code you received in the appropriate box, then Next.

 • Enter your new password, confirm your new password, click Next.